jootan19/twitterbot/readme.txt

 - searches for most 10 most recent entries of a hashtag and favourites tweets.

 [crawler.js]
--crawls through 100 most recent twitter statuses starting from status ID stored in ’sinceID’ and finds unique tweets. [i.e.: RT’s ignore].
+- crawls through 100 most recent twitter statuses starting from status ID stored in ’sinceID’ and finds unique tweets. [i.e.: RT’s ignore].
 - Unique tweets are saved in textlog.txt.
 - All tweets and some metadata crawled from Twitter stored in log.txt